oerd/django-scalar/README.md

 ## Integrate in your Django app

-At this stage, it is required that you have your OpenAPI schema published with `DRF-Spectacular` under the `api/schema/` endpoint.
+At this stage, the view expects that you have your OpenAPI schema published with `DRF-Spectacular` under the `api/schema/` endpoint.
+See below under **Customize Django Scalar** for how you can customize this.

 To integrate django scalar include `django-scalar.views.scalar_viewer` in your `urls.py`.